OOPS-Studio/CanvasTextInput/README.md

 Once you have your Canvas Text Input created, go ahead and store it in a variable.
 You can call this variable anything that you'd like, but in this little walkthrough I'll call mine `input1` by saying `let input1 = new TextInput(canvas,x,y);`

 Now let's render our input element!
 To render our Canvas Text Input, we simply need to call `input1.render();` every frame.
-When we want our input to stop rendering for any length of time, simply stop calling `.render()` on it and begin again when you'd like it to re-appear!
-It's that simple.
+When we want our input to stop rendering for any length of time, simply stop calling `.render()` on it and begin again when you'd like it to continue rendering.